Last Updated on

 We also recommend you to visit the Galata and Taksim neighborhoods, the modern part of the city.

-1. Visit Hagia Sophia and Topkapi Palace Museum
+1. Visit Hagia Sophia, Topkapi Palace & Basilica Cistern Trio

-Duration: 2 hours and 30 minutes (both museums)
+2 hours and 30 minutes (all three museums)

 Dating back to 325, Hagia Sophia is a former church and mosque and declared as one of the world’s greatest architectural works and accepted as the 8th wonder of the world.
 Hagia Sophia is also one of the most visited landmarks and museums in Istanbul and in the world.